dart-lang/language/working/1426-extension-types/feature-specification.md

 to use `box`, as described below.*

-### Invariant enforcement through introduction: Protected extension types
+### Gaining control over the instances: Protected extension types

 This section specifies the effect of including the keyword `protected` as the first token in an extension declaration.

-*It may be helpful to constrain the introduction of objects of a given extension type `U`, such that it is known from the outset that if an expression has a type `U` then it was guaranteed to have been given that type in a situation where it satisfied some invariants.
-If the underlying representation object (structure) is mutable, the extension type members should be written in such a way that they preserve the given invariants.
-With that, we can trust an object with static type `U` to satisfy those invariants.*

-*First we note that the invariants cannot be protected if implicit extension method invocations are possible, so we make that an error:*

-It is a compile-time error for an extension declaration to start with the keyword `protected`, unless it is explicit (*that is, unless it also has the keyword `type`*).

-*We introduce the notion of extension type constructors to allow developers to enforce such invariants.*
+*The core idea is that no object can have a protected extension type as its static type unless it has been returned by a specific kind of function known as an extension type constructor.
+This allows developers to gain control over which instances get to have that type.
+For instance, it is possible to enforce that those instances satisfy certain constraints.*

+Let `D` be an explicit extension type declaration named `E` which is prefixed by `protected`.
+We say that it is a _protected extension type declaration_, and that it introduces a _protected extension type_.

-When an extension declaration starts with the keyword `protected`, we say that it is a _protected_ extension type.
-A protected extension type can declare one or more non-redirecting factory constructors.
-We use the phrase _extension type constructor_ to denote such constructors.
+A protected extension declaration may declare one or more non-redirecting factory constructors.
+A factory constructor which is declared in an extension declaration is also known as an _extension type constructor_.

+An instance creation expression of the form
+<code>E<T<sub>1</sub>, ..
+T<sub>k</sub>>(...)</code>
+or
+<code>E<T<sub>1</sub>, ..
+T<sub>k</sub>>.name(...)</code>
-An instance creation expression of the form `Ext<T1, ..
-Tk>(...)` or `Ext<T1, ..
-Tk>.name(...)` is used to invoke these constructors, and the type of such an expression is `Ext<T1, ..
-Tk>`.
+is used to invoke these constructors, and the type of such an expression is
+<code>E<T<sub>1</sub>, ..
+T<sub>k</sub>></code>.

 During static analysis of the body of an extension type constructor, the return type is considered to be the on-type of the enclosing extension type declaration.

 It is a compile-time error if it is possible to reach the end of an extension type constructor without returning anything.
 *Even in the case where the on-type is nullable and the intended representation is the null object, an explicit `return null;` is required.*

+Let `E` be the name of a protected extension type declaration.
+The type `E` (or
+<code>E<T<sub>1</sub>, ..
+T<sub>k</sub>></code>
-A protected extension type is a proper subtype of the top types, and a proper supertype of `Never`.
+if `E` is generic) is a proper subtype of `Object?` and a proper supertype of `Never`.

+*In contrast to non-protected extension types, the extension type has no subtype relationship with its on-type.*

-*In particular, there is no subtype relationship between a protected extension type and the corresponding on-type.*
+It is a compile-time error if a protected extension type `E` is the target type in a type test (`o is E` respectively

-When `E` (respectively `E<X1, ..
-Xk>`) is a protected extension type, and `e` is an expression with static type `E` (respectively `E<X1, ..
-Xk>`), it is a compile-time error to perform a type test (`e is T`) or type cast (`e as T`) when the target type `T` is `E` (respectively `E<T1, ..
-Tk>`).

-*The rationale is that an extension type that justifies _any_ constructors will need to maintain some invariants, and hence it is not helpful to allow implicit introduction of any value of that type with a complete lack of enforcement of the invariants.*
+<code>o is E<T<sub>1</sub>, ..
+T<sub>k</sub>></code>)
+or a type cast (`o as E` respectively
+<code>o as E<T<sub>1</sub>, ..
+T<sub>k</sub>></code>).

+*The subtype relationships and the type test/cast errors ensure that an instance creation expression is the only way to create values of a protected extension type `E`: There is no assignability from the on-type to `E`, and it is an error to cast or promote an expression to `E`.
+This is a crucial property, because it ensures that the value of an expression with static type `E` has been obtained as the return value of an extension type constructor.*

+It is a compile-time error for an extension declaration to start with the keyword `protected`, unless it is explicit (*that is, unless it also has the keyword `type`*).

+*A protected extension type should not allow for implicit extension method invocations, because they are inherently not guarded by the execution of an extension type constructor.*

 *For example:*